-Tours run rain or shine.
-We temporarily close the course during lightning storms or high winds.
-If we know in advance that we will be closed, we will try to contact you.
-If your tour is canceled, we will offer you the option to participate in another activity, rebook for a different day or time, or issue a rain check.
+Reservations are strongly encouraged for the TreeTops Canopy Tour.
+Tours depart morning to evening and run rain or shine, but we’ll temporarily close the course during lightning storms or high winds.
+If we know in advance that we will be closing TreeTops, we'll try to contact you.
+If your tour is cancelled, we’ll offer you the option to participate in another activity, rebook for a different day or time, or be issued a rain check.